Hard Questions

 The inertia default

 The inertia default running this question is the status quo: 'I have been doing this myself or with my team's time, and switching to an AI agent feels like a project.'
-The buyer suspects, often correctly, that their current volume is too low to justify the configuration cost.
+The buyer suspects, often correctly, that their current volume is too low to justify the setup cost.

 The slower thinking